Create a shirt with Printify today

 How it works

-2. You browse our 900+ product Catalog and choose one of many shirts – from eco-friendly to all-over-print, different styles, and other features.
+- Browse our Catalog of over 1,000 products and choose one of many shirts – from eco-friendly to all-over print and different styles and fabrics.

-3. You create an epic design using our free and user-friendly Product Creator (formerly known as Mockup Generator).
-It has all the features for creating designs with images, text, colors, patterns, and other elements.
+- Create a stellar design using our free and user-friendly Product Creator (formerly known as Mockup Generator).
+Add images, text, colors, patterns, and other elements to make your custom t-shirt really pop.

-4. List your custom shirts for sale or order for yourself.
+- List your custom shirts for sale, or order some for yourself.
 Our global Print Providers handle the production, packaging, and shipping directly to your or your customer’s doorstep.

 Printify t-shirt printing methods